Scio High School: Athletics

 In 1976, Scio High School won the first-ever Oregon School Activities Association (OSAA) sanctioned girls' basketball state championship.
 Competing in the A classification, the state's smallest division at the time, the team finished the season with an impressive 21–3 record.
 Coached by Kay Mayer, Scio claimed the title with a 51–34 victory over Dayville School in the championship game, held at the Pendleton Armory.

 During the 2009 and 2010 seasons, Scio High School's football team achieved a perfect 28–0 record and won two state championships.
 In the years following, the program has continued to see success, supported by strong community involvement.
 Notably, alumnus Bernard A. Newcomb, along with other community members, contributed funds toward the construction of a new stadium and the installation of artificial turf in several athletic areas.
 The stadium features Newcomb’s name on its exterior, with the names of hundreds of community donors displayed inside.

-Softball has made the state championship games in 2023,2024,2025 and finally won the crown in 2025.